BMW X6 SUV

 - Not as spacious as the BMW X5

 At a glance

-“The new BMW X6 keeps the old model’s unique styling and excellent drive, but fuel economy has improved by up to 20% and the interior is more spacious compared to the old model."
+"The BMW X6 keeps the old model's unique styling and excellent driving experience, but fuel economy has improved by up to 20% and the interior is more spacious compared to the old model."

-It's not a cheap car, so to compensate the X6 has a huge options list that includes electric heated front seats, LED ambient interior lighting, a lane-departure warning system, plus a pedestrian and collision warning system with autonomous braking.
+The X6 has large amounts of both standard and optional equipment.
+Available kit includes heated front seats, classy ambient interior lighting, lane-departure warning and automatic emergency braking.
 All X6s come with BMW's eCall system, which can automatically rely vital information to the emergency services after a crash.
 Other toys include on-board internet access, voice recognition and sat nav.

-Diesel BMW X6s offer surprising economy, but petrol engine’s running costs are high
+Diesel BMW X6 offers surprising economy, but petrol engine's running costs are high

 The BMW X6 rivals the Porsche Cayenne as a fun-to-drive SUV